usaid-cs/yesterday-i-learned/random.md

 1. [Telugu](https://en.wikipedia.org/wiki/Telugu_language) (probably sounds like "Telegoo") is the third most-spoken language in India, behind Hindi and English, which have official status.
 Telugu is spoken in what is considered [South Central](https://en.wikipedia.org/wiki/Dravidian_languages), whereas Tamil is the actual South, where the [Tamil boyes](https://en.wikipedia.org/wiki/Three_Crowned_Kings) lived.
 1. [The World Meteorological Organization comes up with hurricane names that loop every six years.](http://geology.com/hurricanes/hurricane-names.shtml) Names are alphabetical, alternate from male to female, and start with a different sex every year.
 Some names are banned due to the devastation they have previously caused: Ivan, Katrina, Matthew, Sandy, ...
 1. "Roast chicken breast with lemons," said Claybar.
 "It will make chicken breast juicier."
-1. China's version of ["Salt city"](https://goo.gl/maps/WE44fxjeRNJ2) is nowhere close to Salt lake city.
 1. Avoid cooking duck eggs the "creamy" style.
 They are already guaranteed creamy.
 Don't make them any richer.
 1. [Desks are directional tables that are often only used by one person.](https://www.quora.com/What-is-the-difference-between-a-table-and-a-desk) "There is a wrong way to sit at a desk."
 1. In medicine, an [indication](https://en.wikipedia.org/wiki/Indication_%28medicine%29) is a valid reason to use a certain test, medication, procedure, or surgery.
 1. It is [(in 2016)](https://www.quora.com/Do-Coursera-courses-have-hard-deadlines) impossible to fail a Coursera course.
 You just get bumped to the next session and are asked to complete remaining material.
-1. Wolfram Alpha doesn't understand [how long it takes to travel around the world.](https://www.wolframalpha.com/input/?i=time+it+takes+to+travel+around+the+world+at+1km%2Fh)
 1. [3DS replaced NDS in 2011.](https://en.wikipedia.org/wiki/Nintendo_DS_family) [NDS cannot play 3DS games](https://www.nintendo.co.uk/Support/Nintendo-3DS-2DS/FAQ/Software/Can-I-play-Nintendo-3DS-games-on-my-Nintendo-DS-Nintendo-DSi-or-Nintendo-DSi-XL-/Can-I-play-Nintendo-3DS-games-on-my-Nintendo-DS-Nintendo-DSi-or-Nintendo-DSi-XL--242233.html).
 There is a [2DS](https://en.wikipedia.org/wiki/Nintendo_2DS), which is a non-3D version of the 3DS, but can play 3DS games.
 1. The oldest joke still known was ["a young woman did not fart in her husband's lap"](http://www.wlv.ac.uk/about-us/news-and-events/latest-news/2008/august-2008/the-worlds-ten-oldest-jokes-revealed.php), some kind of Sumerian proverb slash fart joke.
 1. Phoenix Wright [goes on](http://aceattorney.wikia.com/wiki/Ace_Attorney_Wiki) to become a professional poker player because perhaps he thought his game series was [full of plot holes](https://www.gamefaqs.com/boards/925589-phoenix-wright-ace-attorney/57102046).
 1. You can have pasta for lunch if you either a) [pre-soak pasta for 90 minutes, and cook for just a minute](https://food-hacks.wonderhowto.com/how-to/one-minute-pasta-plus-more-revolutionary-pasta-cooking-hacks-you-need-know-0156659/); b) parboil the night before; or c) bring lunch, homie.
 See same article: cooking pasta with cold-water start saves water, but not time.
 1. [How to build a (gaming) PC](https://www.youtube.com/watch?v=3lrdDID3i7s).
 Remember, desktops have cables that connect the components.
 1. The alphabet song is the same as twinkle twinkle little star.
-1. Latvia has plenty of potatoes.
-It was during the soviet times when they (reportedly) didn't have enough.
 1. "Riga Gold Sprats" is produced in Latvia.
 This gets more obvious when [Riga](https://en.wikipedia.org/wiki/Riga) is Latvia's capital.
 1. People didn't move from the Bronze Age to the Iron Age because iron is better; rather, the [tin trade](https://en.wikipedia.org/wiki/Bronze) was disrupted, and that prevent production of bronze with copper.
 1. Bronze definitely existed during Jesus' times.
 Even Iron Age was over by 600 BC.